iamuendo/Python-Notes/README.md

 #### 5. It is easy to debug
 Provides specific information for tracing errors in a program.

+<h3 id="setup">How to setup Python on your Computer</h3>

+- On Windows
+- On Mac
+- On Linux

 <h3 id="building-blocks">Building Blocks of Python</h3>